 When faced with a major financial decision, a financial adviser can help you make the most of your finances.
 They can save you money and give peace of mind by advising you on the right products for your needs.

 Finding a financial adviser can seem like a daunting task; with so many out there, how do you know where to begin?
-Richard Escott, Senior Financial Planner at Alan Boswell Group, explains how to choose a financial adviser that’s right for you.
+We explain how to choose a financial adviser that’s right for you.

 We’ve broken it down into the following sections so you can quickly find the information you need: